Welcome to the Department of Educational Foundations and Special Education!

 - Current Educational Issues and Trends

-Special Education is a program that prepares future teachers to teacher students with unique learning needs and disabilities that meet teacher licensure requirements in the state of Tennessee.
+Special Education is a program that prepares future teachers to instruct students with unique learning needs and disabilities.This program meets the teacher licensure requirements in the state of Tennessee.

 - Bachelor of Science degree in Special education (SPED) leads to initial teaching license in special education.